Edited by: Keri Stooksbury

 With a $250 annual fee (rates and fees), you can offset that fee thanks to the card’s $120 annual Uber Cash credit and $120 annual dining credit, along with your 4x rewards on dining and supermarket purchases.

 If there’s another downside to the card, it might be that the card does not offer any type of lounge access — but we might be getting a tad critical.

-The Citi Premier card earns 3x ThankYou Points on everyday purchases such as restaurants, at the supermarkets, and at gas stations.
+The Citi Premier card earns 3x ThankYou Points on everyday purchases such as restaurants, supermarkets, and gas stations.
 Plus, you’ll be earning 3x ThankYou Points on airline flights and hotels.
 If you spend a lot in these bonus categories, the card will offer strong earnings for your spending mix.

 The card offers a generous welcome bonus and no foreign transaction fees, as well as a $100 hotel credit each calendar year for a single hotel stay of $500 or more.